neumino/neumino.github.io/movies.md

 ### November Criminals
-*Released on 2017-12-08, vote average 5.3*
+*Released on 2017-12-08, vote average 4.3*

-A teenager takes on his own investigation of a murder in Washington D.C.
+Addison Schacht investigates the murder of his friend Kevin, with the help of Pheobe, and they discover the truth is darker than they ever imagined.

 <iframe id="player"
 	type="text/html"